ddopp4877/CGProjectpub/README.md

-run saveOutFigs.py to save the voltage traces of the cells or networks to a pdf. change the index parameter to determine how many cells/networks to save. passing cells are marked with **, so just search this in the pdf to find passing cells or networks
+run saveOutFigs.py to save the voltage traces of the cells or networks to a pdf. change the index parameter to determine how many cells/networks to save. passing cells are marked with **, so just search this in the pdf to find passing cells or networks.
+Note that if the
+data is too large, you will have to uncomment import matplotlib matplotlib.use('Agg')
+in the postAnalysis.py file.
+The reason this is commented out is because matplotlib will not
+work in jupyterlab with this backend, but without it you can't print large numbers of networks into the pdf

 run lv2GUI.py or lv3GUI.py to tune a cell or network. you can change maximal conductance as well as synaptic gain, and for lv3 you can also change gap condutance for large cell or siz